 Next, add tomato sauce, chicken broth, and the diced chipotle pepper (in adobo sauce) and bring the mixture to a boil.
 Reduce the heat and simmer for another 5 minutes or until the mixture thickens up a bit.

-Prepare the chicken filling.
 Add 3 cups shredded chicken to a large bowl.
 I purchase a rotisserie chicken from my grocery store’s deli that has already been removed from the bone and shredded and it’s a great time saver!
-To the chicken, add a can of rinsed and drained black beans and half the enchilada sauce.
-Stir it up with a cup of shredded cheese.
-Note: If you are prepping for a party, the sauce and filling can be made ahead of time, but you’ll want to assemble the enchiladas just before baking for the best results.
+T

 What’s the best kind of cheese to use in enchiladas?